 Want to develop an application on the AWS stack?

-Though the notable thing is every serverless provider offers you free tiers which can be sufficient for you for the time being provided you have a smaller workload.
-Ultimately, serverless offers a huge potential in cost and time saving if done right.
+Though notable thing is that every serverless provider offers you free tiers that can be sufficient for you for the time being, provided you have a smaller workload.
+Ultimately, serverless offers a huge cost and time-saving potential if done right.

 To avoid any surprises, it’d be better to deep dive and analyze the potential of your serverless application.
 I’d love to hear what has been your experience with serverless costs.
 Drop me an email at firstname.lastname@example.org or connect with me on Twitter @RohitAkiwatkar